davideperozzi/smoovy/packages/router/README.md

 import { RouterTransition } from '../transition';

 class SampleTransition extends RouterTransition {
+  // triggered when a navigation has been registered async navStart() {}

+  // triggered at the end of all other events and the navigation was successful async navEnd() {}

   // Executed before the new node will enter async afterEnter() {}